-Ulcerative colitis has been a part of Jennifer Guarnaccia's life since she was 13.
+Ulcerative colitis (UC) has been a part of Jennifer Guarnaccia's life since she was 13.
 For the last 4 years, the 28-year-old mom has had on-and-off symptom flares.
 Her most common problems: stomach cramps, fatigue, mouth sores, and diarrhea.
 A new baby brought new challenges to her life.

 "When things are hectic as they are with a new baby, it's easier to forget meds, postpone doctor's appointments, and cut corners by sacrificing ourselves over the care of our kids," says gastroenterologist Raymond Cross, MD.
-He is director of the Inflammatory Bowel Disease Program at the University of Maryland Medical Center.
+He's the director of the Inflammatory Bowel Disease Program at the University of Maryland Medical Center.

 Always Be Prepared

 As a parent, it's key to plan around your symptoms.

 Make sure you have a safe spot for your baby.
-Taking her daughter to the bathroom became a part of Guarnaccia's life.
+Guarnaccia started taking her daughter to the bathroom with her.
 At home, she used the swing, bouncer, or the bassinet.
-Other safe places to put a baby are the crib, car seat, carrier, or infant seat.
+Other safe places to put a baby are in the crib, car seat, carrier, or infant seat.

-Mohit Goyal, a 40-year-old father of two, was diagnosed with the condition in 2000.
+Mohit Goyal, a 40-year-old father of two, learned he had UC in 2000.
 He had a flare when his daughter was a newborn.

 "When I had a flare, my digestive system dictated my schedule.
-I wouldn't take my daughter out if I could avoid it then," says Goyal.
+I wouldn't take my daughter out if I could avoid it then," Goyal says.
 And "I would scope out the nearest bathroom wherever I went, in case of an emergency."

 Other things to think about:

-- Pick shopping and eating venues with family-friendly bathrooms.
+- Pick stores and restaurants with family-friendly bathrooms.

 - Use a stroller that fits in tight bathroom stalls.

 - Pack a change of clothes for yourself in the diaper bag.

-- During a flare, have shorter outings when possible.
+- During a flare, have shorter outings when you can.